syl20lego/rn-skeleton/README.md

 # Step by step installation guide

-I'll try to show all the commands you need to run to create your own project if you don't want to clone this one.
+I'll try to show all the commands you need to run to create your own project in case you don't want to clone this project.

 [Building Projects with Native Code](https://facebook.github.io/react-native/docs/getting-started.html)